astridx/meinblog/sik/r/react-intersection-observer-api/index.md

 ---
-title: "Intersection Observer API in React"
+title: 'Intersection Observer API in React'
 description: "A tutorial to learn about the Intersection Observer API in React.
 You will use React's ref API with createRef() to observe elements in your React application in context of the viewport ..."
-date: "2018-09-05T13:50:46+02:00"
+date: '2018-09-05T13:50:46+02:00'
-categories: ["React", "JavaScript"]
+categories: ['React', 'JavaScript']
+keywords:
-keywords: ["react intersection observer api", "react createRef", "react ref API"]
+  ['react intersection observer api', 'react createRef', 'react ref API']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />

 <LinkCollection label="This tutorial is part 2 of 2 in this series." links={[{ prefix: "Part 1a:", label: "How to setup React.js on Windows", url: "/react-js-windows-setup/" }, { prefix: "Part 1b:", label: "How to setup React.js on MacOS", url: "/react-js-macos-setup/" }]} />

 The Intersection Observer API is a browser API which can be used to track the position of HTML elements in context to the actual viewport of the browser.
-The [official documentation](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) says: *"The Intersection Observer API provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport."*
+The [official documentation](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) says: _"The Intersection Observer API provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport."_

 **It can be used for various scenarios:** For instance, what about coloring the background color of your application or animating SVGs when a user scrolls through your application?
 What about [fetching more data](/react-fetching-data/) when [reaching the end of a list of items](/react-paginated-list/)?
 In order to implement such behaviors, you need to know when an HTML element enters (or leaves) the viewport (the user's visible area of a web page) in your browser.
 Historically there was no dedicated API for this and one had to use other APIs (e.g. [Element.getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)) for workarounds.
 Now it is possible with the intersection observer API.